 A. Within 3 to 7 treatment sessions; each session is spaced at an interval of about 1 week to 1 month.

 A. No, most people only experience a prickling sensation.
-The procedure is made pain-free by the application of a topical anesthetic ointment.
+The procedure is made pain-free by the application of a topical anaesthetic ointment.
 Cold compressions are also preferred by some of the doctors.

 Q. How many Fraxel treatment sessions will be required in general?